snabbdom/snabbdom/CONTRIBUTING.md

 CI builds of pull requests from forks are run without secrets.
 This causes the CI build to fail.

-To mark a branch of a pull request as trusted
+To mark the HEAD of a pull request as trusted
 — which would trigger a build that includes the secrets — run the following command: